MicrosoftLearning/MS-4006-Copilot-for-Microsoft-365-for-Administrators/Instructions/Labs/LAB_AK_01_Lab1_Ex1_Initialize_M365_Tenant.md

 7. In the **Enter password** dialog box, enter the predefined **Administrative Password** provided by your lab hosting provider and then select **Sign in**.

 8. Your lab hosting provider may or may not have configured the MOD Admin account to require a new password at sign-in.
 If they did, then an **Update your password** dialog box will appear.
-If this occurs, enter the **Administrative Password** provided by your lab hosting provider in the **Current password** field, and then enter the New Administrative Password in the **New password** and **Confirm password** fields.
+If this occurs, enter the **Administrative Password** provided by your lab hosting provider in the **Current password** field, and then enter the New Administrative Password in the **New password** and **Confirm password** fields and select **Sign in**.

 9. If a **Stay signed in?** dialog box appears, select the **Don’t show this again** check box and then select **Yes.**